Skip to content

 • A means by which Participants engaging in real estate appraisal contribute to common databases (Revised).

-Section 2 Definition of MLS Participant
+Definition of MLS Participant:

 The term “Participant” in a Board Multiple Listing Service is defined, as follows: